 CARS.COM — All new cars come with warranties, from comprehensive bumper-to-bumper policies to those that cover specific components like seat belts or catalytic converters.
 Many manufacturers also offer things like extended warranties and roadside assistance.
 In all, a car can leave the dealership with 10 or more warranties — which can be a mess for its new owner to wade through.

 Fortunately, most of these programs cover similar components.
-To find the most common ones, we scoured owners' manuals and online policies for dozens of cars and trucks, and consulted with several experts.
-Here are 12 common warranties we found.
-First, warranties typically from the manufacturer:
+To find the most common auto warranties, we scoured owners’ manuals and online policies for dozens of vehicles, and consulted with several experts.
+Here are 12 common car warranties we found.
+First, auto warranties typically provided by the manufacturer:

-- Bumper-to-bumper: Often called a basic warranty or new-vehicle warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
-Most policies exclude regular maintenance like fluid top-offs and oil changes, but a few brands have separate free-maintenance provisions and those that offer them is rising.
-Bumper-to-bumper warranties typically expire faster than powertrain warranties and are usually good for a few years or until your vehicle reaches a certain mileage.
+- Bumper-to-bumper: Often called a basic warranty or new-car warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
+Most policies exclude regular maintenance like fluid top-offs and oil changes, but a few brands have separate free-maintenance provisions and the number of those that offer them is rising.
+Bumper-to-bumper car warranties typically expire faster than powertrain warranties and are usually good for a few years or until your vehicle reaches a certain mileage.

-- Free scheduled maintenance: Some automakers include free scheduled maintenance for items such as oil changes, air filters and tire rotations.
-Some include consumables including brake pads and windshield wipers; others don't.
+- Free scheduled maintenance: Some automakers and car dealers include free scheduled routine maintenance for items such as oil changes, air filters and tire rotations.
+Some include consumables such as brake pads and windshield wipers; others don’t.
 They are typically for the first few years of ownership of a new car.